Skip to content

 $ vim system-logging.conf

-## Modify log path to the correct application log path
+## Modify the log path to the correct application log path

-## Source and service are required fields, can use application name to distinguish different log names
+## Source and service are mandatory fields, which can directly use the application name to differentiate different log names

 [[inputs.logging]]